This page describes the architectural choices that affect your Filestore instances.

 with it.
 The IP address range must be from within the internal IP address ranges

-Examples of valid Filestore instance IP address ranges are
+instances.
+Examples of valid Filestore instance IP address ranges

-You can assign the IP address range if there's a specific one you want to use, otherwise Filestore picks a random range to use from within the internal IP address ranges.
+You can assign the IP address range if there's a specific one you want to use.
+However, we recommend letting Filestore automatically pick an available range to use from within the internal IP address ranges.
 If the range is already in use, the service tries again until it finds one that is free.
 If you assign an IP address range, make sure it doesn't overlap with any existing subnets in the VPC network that the Filestore instance uses, or with the IP address ranges assigned to any other existing Filestore instances in that network.

 Filestore network peering

 The first time you create a Filestore instance,